nghiant2710/docs/beaglebone-python/content.md

-# What is Beaglebone-python?
+# What is beaglebone-python?

-The Python buildpack image for Python apps for beaglebone.
+The Python buildpack image for Python apps for Beaglebone Black.

 # How to use this image